heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 ### sql

+!!!
+Note
+    These functions allow your Lua scripts to run arbitrary SQL staments beyond the ones built into Nakama itself.
+It is your responsibility to manage the performance of these queries.

 __sql_exec (query, parameters)__

 Execute an arbitrary SQL query and return the number of rows affected.
 Typically an `INSERT`, `DELETE`, or `UPDATE` statement with no return columns.